Rana-Mohamad/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Advanced Tasks:
 ------
 15. Let’s move : Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+16. Clean Emacs : Create a script that deletes all files in the current working directory that end with the character ~.